bdragon300/go-asyncapi/README.md

 The `go-asyncapi` is able to generate the **infrastructure setup files**, such as Docker Compose files, which are useful for setting up the development environment quickly or as the starting point for the infrastructure-as-code deploy configurations.

+Another major feature is drawing the **diagrams** showing the relationships between things described in one or more AsyncAPI documents.
+This helps to visualize the architecture.

+**Web UI** feature generates the AsyncAPI web docs.
+Using the [AsyncAPI React Component](https://github.com/asyncapi/asyncapi-react), `go-asyncapi` is able to generate a static HTML docs page or even serve it just in one command.

 ## FAQ

 ### Why do I need another codegen tool?
 We already have the [official generator](https://github.com/asyncapi/generator)